-The Chief Instructor, William Fairbairn, was brought in from the War Office Training Center in Scotland, where he was training Commandos in lethal close quarter combat.
+The Chief Instructor, William Fairbairn, considered one of the world’s most dangerous ‘silent killers’, was brought in from the War Office Training Center in Scotland, known as Castle Commando, where he was training Commandos in lethal close quarter combat.
 One of these combat-decorated Commandos was my father, Gordon Collins, who was in No. 4 Commando.

 to train these groups of people

 Who was William Fairbairn?